2. Material accounting policies

 Capital work in progress

-Amount paid towards the acquisition of property, plant and equipment outstanding as of each reporting date and the cost of property, plant and equipment not ready for intended use before such date are disclosed under capital work-in-progress.
+Amount paid towards the acquisition of property, plant and equipment outstanding as of each reporting date and the cost of property, plant and equipment not ready for their intended use before such date are disclosed under capital work-in-progress.
 The capital work- in-progress is carried at cost, comprising direct cost, related incidental expenses and attributable interest.
-No depreciation is charged on the capital work in progress until the asset is ready forthe intended use.
+No depreciation is charged on the capital work in progress until the asset is ready for their intended use.

 2.7 Intangible assets

 Intangible assets acquired separately are measured on initial recognition at cost.
 The cost of intangible assets acquired in a business combination are measured at fair value at the date of acquisition.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses (if any).
-While developing an intangible asset the expense incurred during research phase are charged to Standalone Statement of Profit and Loss in the period in which the expenditure is incurred while expenditure incurred during development phase are capitalized.
+While developing an intangible asset the expenses incurred during the research phase are charged to Standalone Statement of Profit and Loss in the period in which the expenditure is incurred while expenditure incurred during development phase are capitalized.
 Subsequent expenditure is capitalised only when it increases the future economic benefits embodied in the specific asset to which it relates.
 All other expenditure is recognised in profit or loss as incurred.

 Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the Standalone Statement of Profit and Loss when the asset is derecognised.